-4.9 Updating the Factory BeagleBone Black
+3.5 Updating the Factory BeagleBone Black

 The Debian Wheezy distribution of Linux is the basic operating system that comes on all BeagleBone Black devices as of the Rev C release in March 2014.
-A few bits of software are recommended even if you are not going to use the FDI Image for your projects.
+A few bits of software are recommended.
 Most of these software recommendations can be found using an apt-get call.
 You may also use these instructions for installation.
 Shell commands are identified by italics.
 To begin the installation process, plug the ELI Board into your BeagleBone Black, and power them on.